-Heel To Toe Drop, Explained: What Heel Drop Is Right For Your Shoes?
+Heel To Toe Drop Explained: What Heel Drop Is Right For You?

 What Is Heel to Toe Drop?

-Heel to toe drop may also be referred to as heel drop, heel toe drop, toe drop, shoe offset, heel differential, or just shoe drop.
+Heel-to-toe drop may also be referred to as heel drop, heel-toe drop, toe drop, shoe offset, heel differential, or just shoe drop.
+It is the difference in height between the shoe’s heel and forefoot.

-The heel drop measurement is given in millimeters and usually ranges from about 0 to 15 mm for most running shoes, though most conventional running shoes fall somewhere between the 6 to 13 mm heel to toe drop range.
+The heel drop measurement is given in millimeters and usually ranges from about 0 to 15 mm for most running shoes, though most conventional running shoes fall somewhere between the 6 to 13 mm range.

-Although you will find some variability in the categories of heel to toe drop differentials, running shoes are typically split into four categories based on the heel drop measurements as follows:
+Although there is some variability in the categories of heel-to-toe drop differentials, running shoes are typically divided into four categories based on the heel-drop measurements:

 1. Zero-drop running shoes: 0 mm